dinhmq1/hacker-news-app/README.md

 # hacker-news-app
-A Hacker News application written in AngularJS with emphasis on a shinier frontend.
+A Hacker News application written in AngularJS with emphasis on a shinier frontend using materials from Google.